webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Language

 Sets the browser's language setting.
 Useful for crawling websites that detect the browser's language setting and serve content accordingly.

-### Proxy

-Sets the proxy server that [Browsertrix Crawler](https://github.com/webrecorder/browsertrix-crawler) will direct traffic through while crawling.
-When a proxy is selected, crawled websites will see traffic as coming from the IP address of the proxy rather than where the Browsertrix Crawler node is deployed.

 ## Scheduling